yobichan/techwriting_showcase/docs/configuring_mock_tool.md

 # About this guide

 This guide helps you configure the Mockoon mock tool on your work computer.
+Mockoon can be run by either:
+- the Mockoon Desktop application, or
+- the Mockoon CLI with Docker

 ## Target audience